 Nice app: I like nicely designed apps and it is relatively easy to find your way around.

 Own fleet of drivers: Dahmakan has their own fleet.
-This means that if you have a problem with a driver, you can feed directly back to the company and they can take action.
+This means that if you have a problem with a driver, you can feed back directly to the company and they can take action.
 My house is easy to find and all the drivers were polite and wished me bon appetit.
 They may not have used those exact words, but the sentiment was there and it was nice to hear!
 My husband’s office is a bit more challenging.
 He did have one problem with a driver finding him but the company was super responsive.
 Out of 10 deliveries, we only had a problem with one, striking us as a good success rate.

 Portion size: I’ll be honest, when I first looked at the box I was quite certain that I would still be hungry afterwards.
 But I wasn’t!
 It was just the right amount.
 As someone who is also prone to overeating things I like, this was a real bonus as it helped me control my portions.
 And one dish had so many big pieces of chicken, I didn’t even finish it!
 (Please note, my husband did finish all of his meals).
 Only the salad left me hankering for a little something extra.
 But I had seen the picture and knew I was ordering a very light salad, so I don’t hold this against Dahmakan.

 Affordable: This point is subjective.
-It isn’t as affordable as a McD’s meal or a 7MYR chicken rice but when you start comparing like for like, the quality of the meal, the freshness of the food, the variety of the ingredients, and the fact it is delivered to your doorstep.
+It isn’t as affordable as a McD’s meal or a MYR7 chicken rice but when you start comparing like for like, the quality of the meal, the freshness of the food, the variety of the ingredients, and the fact it is delivered to your doorstep.
 This offers great convenience at a competitive price point.

 Malaysia’s climate: During most of the year, you probably don’t have to think about this too much but I tested this just as the heavy rains were hitting.
 Dahmakan is completely upfront about the fact that they do their utmost to stick to time slots selected but meals are delivered by motorcycle delivery guys.
 When the rain pours, you can face significant delays.
 Out of our 10 meals, three were delayed.
 Two by about half an hour.
 One was more than an hour late.
-Good thing I believe in having a small pack of nuts to hand to tide me over.
+Good thing I believe in having a small pack of nuts on hand to tide me over.

 Food Temperature: The meals were lukewarm.
 This could be a factor of the packaging or the delay due to the rains.
 It wasn’t really an issue since I was eating these at home and could easily give a quick blast in my microwave once I transferred to a bowl.
 I think most offices these days have basic amenities like a microwave and some cutlery.
 You can technically eat the meal from the box as it comes with a fork and spoon and a napkin but in most cases, I found transferring to a bowl or plate was preferable.

-A final note I want to make: I am half french and super picky about sauces and dressings.
+A final note I want to make: I am half French and super picky about sauces and dressings.
 It’s a fairly accurate statement to say I hate all salad dressings except my grandmother’s vinaigrette.
 That is until I tried Dahmakan’s.
 Every little sauce or dressing they had in a pot was surprisingly delicious.
 All in all, the three testers all gave Dahmakan a big thumbs up.

 *We received the meals from Dahmakan for free.
 Opinions, as always are our own.